Inside-Out: Measuring Generalization in Vision Transformers Through Inner Workings¶

 Loss & Training¶

-No training is involved.
-Threshold calibration for CSS uses 39 corruption domains from CIFAR10-C as proxy data to simulate distribution shift; the CSS value corresponding to the corruption domain closest to the performance threshold \(\delta\) is selected as the alert threshold \(\delta'\).
+This method involves no training.
+Threshold calibration for CSS uses 39 corruption domains from CIFAR10-C as proxy data to simulate distribution shifts, finding the CSS value corresponding to the corruption domain closest to the performance threshold \(\delta\) as the alarm threshold \(\delta'\).

 Key Experimental Results¶